OpenTrading/OpenTrader/README.md

 Publish a message via RabbitMQ to a given chart on a OTMql4Py enabled terminal: pub cmd  COMMAND ARG1 ... - publish a Mql command to Mt4,
-      the command should be a single string, with a space seperating arguments. pub eval COMMAND ARG1 ... - publish a Python command to the OTMql4Py, the command should be a single string, with a space seperating arguments.
+      the command should be a single string, with a space seperating arguments. pub wait COMMAND ARG1 ... - publish a Mql command to Mt4 and wait for the result, the command should be a single string, with a space seperating arguments. pub eval COMMAND ARG1 ... - publish a Python command to the OTMql4Py, the command should be a single string, with a space seperating arguments.